nishantsbi/charlie86.github.io/_posts/2016-12-23-fitteR-happieR.md

 10                 Let Down        161 0.07453416
 ```

 So by the percentage of total words that were sad, "Give Up The Ghost" wins, with over 17% of its lyrics containing sad words, but "True Love Waits" is a close second!
-To combine lyrical and musical sadness, I turned to a fellow R Blogger's analysis.

 ## Lyrical Density
-In the strangest coincidence, it turns out that someone else previously conducted an [analysis](https://www.r-bloggers.com/everything-in-its-right-place-visualization-and-content-analysis-of-radiohead-lyrics/){:target="_blank"} in R of Radiohead lyrics!
-They considered the concept of "lyrical density", which is, according to their definition - "the number of lyrics per song over the track length".
+To combine lyrical and musical sadness, I turned to a fellow R Blogger's [analysis](https://www.r-bloggers.com/everything-in-its-right-place-visualization-and-content-analysis-of-radiohead-lyrics/){:target="_blank"}, which coincidentally also dealt with Radiohead lyrics.
+They explored the concept of "lyrical density", which is, according to their definition - "the number of lyrics per song over the track length".
 One way to interpret this is how "important" lyrics are to a given song, making it the perfect weighting metric for my analysis.

 Using track duration and word count, I calculated lyrical density for each track.
-To create my final measure of song sadness, I took the average of valence and the percentage of sad words per track, weighted by lyrical density.
+To create my final "sentiment score", I took the average of valence and the percentage of sad words per track, weighted by lyrical density.

 <img src="/img/posts/fitterhappier/sentimentscore.png">